grafana/tempo/docs/sources/tempo/setup/upgrade.md

 vParquet3 provides improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).

-This block format is required for using structural operators and dedicated attribute columns.
+This block format is required for using dedicated attribute columns.

 While vParquet2 remains the default backend for Tempo 2.3, vParquet3 is available as a stable option.
 Both work with Tempo 2.3.